 Know your guests

-Personalise your guests experience on your website.
+70% of last-minute bookings are made on mobile devices, so it’s important to ensure that you’re keeping this in mind when you personalise your guests’ experience on your website.
 This is a subject that we here at Hotelchamp are very keen on.
-For more info on this, we previously wrote 5 steps to personalise your hotel website.
-Read more on how to personalise your website here.
+For more info on this, read our blog on how to use personalised messaging on your hotel’s website.

 Amaze your guest on every platform

-It is important to amaze your guests on every platform your hotel is present on.
-According to research, 62% of guests anticipate hotels to post consistent content across all platforms, such as Facebook, LinkedIn, Twitter, Instagram, etc… To optimally keep track of all your social media content we recommend using planning systems like for example Hootsuite or Buffer.
-Make sure the content that you do post on your platforms is engaging digital content, people are more likely to want to share or like your post if it contains; a picture or video in it, if you are discussing current trends, including influencers and sum up the key takeaways from what you’re sharing.
+It is important to wow your guests on every platform your hotel is present on.
+According to research, 62% of guests anticipate hotels to post consistent content across all platforms, such as Facebook, LinkedIn, Twitter, Instagram, etc. To optimally keep track of all your social media content we recommend using planning systems, for example, Hootsuite or Buffer.
+Make sure the content that you do post on your platforms is engaging digital content, such as blogs that your team have written.
+People are more likely to want to share or like your post if it contains a picture or video in it.
+If you are discussing current trends, sum up the key takeaways from what you’re sharing.

-Generating excellent digital content and making your website mobile friendly is not merely products, they are business opportunities for Hoteliers.
-By implementing these tips you will attract and retain your mobile bookings.
+Generating excellent digital content and making your website mobile-friendly are excellent marketing and business opportunities for hoteliers.
+By implementing these tips you will attract and improve your mobile bookings.